-The grant contract agreement and any subsequent amendments will not be executed until all the following have been resolved to the satisfaction of the executive director:
+The grant contract agreement and any subsequent amendments will not be executed until all of the following have been resolved to the satisfaction of the executive director:

-- The grantee must follow ECGRA's policies on audits relative to the submission of closeout reports on any previous contracts with ECGRA, regardless of the program or funding source. - The grantee must provide all supplemental documentation requested by ECGRA. - The grantee must follow IRS reporting standards. - The grantee must be current in payment of all federal, state, and local taxes unless it has entered into an agreement satisfactory to the respective taxing authority and is fully in compliance with the terms thereof.
+- The grantee must be in compliance with ECGRA's policies on audits relative to the submission of closeout reports on any previous contracts with ECGRA, regardless of the program or funding source. - The grantee must provide all supplemental documentation requested by ECGRA. - The grantee must be in compliance with IRS reporting standards. - The grantee must be current in payment of all federal, state, and local taxes unless it has entered into an agreement satisfactory to the respective taxing authority and is fully in compliance with the terms thereof.